cristinarojas/wikipediaProject/README.md

 # Wikipedia App
 This project was built with HTML5, CSS3, Vanilla Javascript and Nodejs.
+- [x] Note: I took the desicion to use Nodejs I got some CORS error when I was working with Wikipedia API.

 This App reads the Wikipedia API and display the results to the user.